NASA Bone & Joint Specialists

 Knee replacement is one of the most common orthopedic surgeries, improving the lives of more than 600,000 Americans every year.
 If you’re experiencing knee pain that doesn’t respond to conservative measures of care, knee replacement is worth considering.
-At NASA Bone & Joint Specialists in Houston, Texas, Daniel O’Neill, MD, and Cristin Mathew, DO, regularly perform successful knee replacements for their patients.
+At NASA Bone & Joint Specialists in Houston, Texas, Daniel O’Neill, MD regularly performs successful knee replacements for patients.
 Request your consultation today by calling the office or clicking the online booking tool.

 Knee replacement, or knee arthroplasty, is a type of orthopedic surgery designed to relieve pain and restore function to a damaged or severely diseased knee joint.
 During this type of operation, your NASA Bone & Joint Specialists surgeon cuts away damaged bone from your thigh and shin and replaces it with an artificial prosthesis made of metal alloys or high-grade plastics.

 The type of knee replacement surgery you’ll most benefit from depends on a variety of factors, including your age, activity level, weight, knee shape, and overall health.
 If you frequently experience knee pain and it doesn’t subside with conservative measures of care, you may benefit from a knee replacement.

 Knee replacement is usually recommended for men and women suffering from severe osteoarthritis.
 You might be a candidate for knee replacement surgery if you have trouble going up and down stairs, experience difficulty walking, or suffer from knee pain when you’re sitting or lying down.